 This exciter has provisions for using an M-6533 composite stereo generator.
 This may be received with the generator mounted in position or added at a later date without changing any cabling or wiring whatsoever.
-The stereo generator may be used in conjunction with either one or two SCA generators.
-Automatic switching is provided that allows the normal right stereo program to be changed to the second SCA generator when not in a stereo transmission mode.

 A total of 16 variable adjustments are provided on the stereo generator.
 Eleven of these are located internally on the printed wiring board.
 These twelve adjustments are considered to be one time factory adjustments requiring special equipment.
 They should not be re-adjusted except in cases of severe trouble.
 Contact the Gates Service Department first.